kevmurray/bash-move-git-files-with-history/README.md

 ### Move an entire repo into another repo

-I need to assemble a monorepo from several dozen separate repos.
+I need to assemble a monorepo from several dozen separate repos, and this requries me to move everything in the source repo into a directory in the monorepo.

 So the first mode takes 3 parameters: a source repository, a target repository and a directory in the target repository.
 It then replicates the entire source repository under the directory in the target repository:

 ```
-move-git-files-between-repos.sh \
+git-mv-with-history.sh \
     --source-repo=kevmurray/cheeta \
     --target-repo=kevmurray/animals \
     --target-dir=mammals/cats/cheeta
 ```

 This command would take all the files from the https://github.com/kevmurray/cheeta repository (master branch) and move them into https://github.com/kevmurray/animals/mammals/cats/cheeta directory (master branch).

 Before this is run, you might have